 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where metastudtite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where metastudtite typically forms.
 If you start seeing uraninite, soddyite, fourmarierite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystal aggregates, crusts, or coatings habit, so train your eye for that shape before scanning the outcrop.